Get Screened

 Risks of doing a FIT

-The FIT does run the risk of missing blood in the stool, because a polyp or cancer may not bleed at the time you take the test.
+A FIT could miss blood in the poop, because a polyp or cancer may not bleed at the time you take the test.
 This is why screening with FIT every year gives you the best chance of colorectal cancer being found early, when treatment can work better.

-I don’t have a family doctor.
-Can I still order a FIT?
+I don’t have a healthcare provider (for example, a family doctor).
+Can I still order a FIT kit?

-Yes, you can still order a FIT online or by phone.
-However, if your FIT result is abnormal, it’s important that you make an appointment with a doctor or healthcare provider to discuss follow-up testing.
-If you need help finding a family doctor visit ahs.ca and click on ‘Find Healthcare’ or call Health Link at 8-1-1.
+Yes, you can still order a FIT kit online or by phone.
+If your FIT result is abnormal, it’s important that you make an appointment with a healthcare provider to discuss follow-up testing.
+If you need help finding a healthcare provider albertafindaprovider or call Health Link 811.

-My family doctor has given me a requisition form to take to the lab and pick up my FIT kit.
+My healthcare provider gave me a requisition form to take to the lab and pick up my FIT kit.
 Can I order it online instead and have it mailed to me?

 How will my FIT kit be shipped?

 Your FIT should arrive by Canada Post, in a discrete envelope, within 10 business days.
-If it’s been over 3 weeks and your FIT kit has still not arrived, please call AHS Screening Programs toll-free at 1-866-727-3926, Monday to Friday, 8:00am to 4:30pm.
+If it’s been over 3 weeks and your FIT kit has still not arrived, call Primary Care Alberta Screening Programs toll-free at 1-866-727-3926, Monday to Friday, 8:00 a.m. to 4:30 p.m.

 My FIT kit was lost or damaged.
 Can I order a new one?

-I am having a problem with my FIT order.
+I am having a problem with my FIT kit order.
 What should I do?

 Completing your FIT: